All Victorian organisations that provide services or facilities to children are required by law to comply with the Child Safe Standards.

 What are the Child Safe Standards?

-The standards are designed to drive cultural change in organisations, so that protecting children from abuse is embedded in the everyday thinking and practice of leaders, staff and volunteers.
+The Child Safe Standards are comprised of three overarching principles and seven broad standards.
+These have been designed to drive cultural change in organisations, so that protecting children from abuse is embedded in the everyday thinking and practice of leaders, staff and volunteers.

 This will assist organisations to: